Seein' Things (1924 film): Production notes

 When the silent Pathé Our Gang comedies were syndicated for television as "The Mischief Makers" in 1960, Seein' Things was retitled A Crazy Dream.
 Two-thirds of the original film was included.

 Before the dream sequence, Farina is dressed as a girl.
 During the dream sequence, he is a boy.

 With Jack Davis' departure from the cast, Andy Samuel begins to make more appearances in Our Gang.

 Ernie Morrison’s sister, Dorothy Morrison, makes a brief appearance in this film.

+Filming Locations

+The scene where the food falls out of the back of the truck and Farina starts feasting is on the Woodbine Street side of 3402 Motor Avenue in the Palms neighborhood of Los Angeles.